grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 }
 ```

-Johnny: Now, let's see - the Statement looks like it's complete.
+**Johnny**: Now, let's see - the Statement looks like it's complete.
 You did it almost without my help.

-Benjamin: Thanks.
+**Benjamin**: Thanks.
 The code does not compile, though.
 The `NewReservationCommand` type does not exist.

-Johnny: Let's introduce it then:
+**Johnny**: Let's introduce it then:

 ```csharp
 public class NewReservationCommand